-You won’t find another home for your bunnies of guinea pigs quite like the Pets at Home Foxglove Guinea Pig and Rabbit Hutch.
-This beautifully designed chalet-style hutch has everything your pets need to live in comfort and style; from cozy sleeping quarters to airy rooms and plenty of windows to gaze out onto lush grass.
+A beautifully designed chalet-style hutch, the Pets at Home Foxglove Guinea Pig and Rabbit Hutch has everything your pets need to live in comfort and style; from cozy sleeping quarters to airy rooms and plenty of windows to gaze out onto lush grass.

 Tons of space